Home » 7 Common Parrot Sleeping Positions (with Meanings)

 Parrots also tuck their head into their feathers when feeling cold, which could signify that you need to increase the temperature.
 Are the parrot’s feathers fluffed up?

 If so, this is another sign a parrot is feeling cold.
-Most parrots need a minimum temperature of 64 degrees Fahrenheit (18 degrees Celsius) to feel comfy.
+Most parrots need a minimum temperature of 64 degrees Fahrenheit (18 degrees Celsius) to feel comfortable.

 It’s rare but not unheard of for some parrots to sleep on their backs.
-Conures are among the most common parrots you’ll see sleeping on their backs or sides, but other species may do this too.
+Conures are among the most common parrots you’ll observe sleeping on their backs or sides, but other species may do the same.

-Seeing a parrot sleeping this way can be a bit concerning, especially for the first time.
+Seeing a parrot sleeping this way can be a bit concerning for the first time.

-If you see a parrot lying on its back, investigate to check if it’s OK.
+If you see a parrot lying on its back, check if it’s OK.
 Parrots are likelier to sleep on their backs or sides if soft bedding is underneath them.

-Seeing a parrot lying backward on a hard surface could indicate something is wrong.
+Seeing a parrot lying backward on a hard surface could indicate something is amiss.

 Parrots choose the highest perch possible so that they feel safe.
 They only resort to sleeping at the bottom of the cage if they feel tired or ill and lack the energy to fly up to their sleeping perch.